Skip to main content

 data-channel-ciphers.png

 The data-channel encryption cipher encrypts and decrypts the data packets transmitted through the OpenVPN tunnel.
 Here, you can configure it on the server and client sides.
-The server and client must agree on a cipher that both supports and allows.
+The server and client must agree on a cipher they both support and allow.
 Enter the ciphers here in a string format with multiple ciphers separated by a colon, for example, AES-256-GCM:AES-128-GCM:CHACHA20-POLY1305.

 advanced-windows-settings.jpg